 Stitching together the previously unpublished diary accounts of these unsung heroes, Wilson McOrist traces the magnificent highs and extraordinary lows of the Mount Hope Party in intimate, often excruciating detail.
 Their words paint a shiver-inducing picture of the everyday hardships and insurmountable obstacles of life on the ice – exhaustion, starvation and crippling frostbite being just a few examples – whilst revealing the humour, camaraderie and emotional strength necessary for survival.

-Out of a sense of duty to Shackleton, the Polar adventurers struggled on through the ferocity of Antarctica, for months battling some of the most extreme conditions on the planet, convinced they were critical to his success.
-One hundred years after their mission began, this is their remarkable story.
+Out of a sense of duty to Shackleton, the polar adventurers struggled on through the ferocity of Antarctica, for months battling some of the most extreme conditions on the planet, convinced they were critical to his success.
+100 years after their mission began, this is their remarkable story.

 A gripping tale with the most tragic of endings...
-The diaries of the Mount Hope Party are an Antartic literary treasure.Sir Ranulph Fiennes
+The diaries of the Mount Hope Party are an Antarctic literary treasure.Sir Ranulph Fiennes

 Share this book

 Buy this book

 - ISBN: 9781849549035